 G. Your character has the chance to meet someone with whom they can have the most satisfying love imaginable the stuff of dreams.
 Sadly, they know that in six months the person will die.
 Knowing that pain that would follow, would they still want to meet that person and fall in love?
-What if they knew their lover would not die, but instead would betray them?
+What if they knew their lover would not die but instead would betray them?
 [In love, is intensity or permanence more important to them?
 How much do they expect from someone who loves them?
 What would make them feel betrayed by their mate indifference?
 Dishonesty?
 Infidelity?

 H. Does your character prefer being around men or women?
 Do their closest friends tend to be men or women?

 I. Would your character be willing to murder an innocent person if it would end hunger in the world?
 [Would it torment them more to have the blood of an innocent person on their hands or to know they let millions of people die?
 What do they think of people who achieve great things by compromising their principles?
-Many are will to give their own lives but not to take the life of another; is anything so important they would sacrifice their very soul for it?]
+Many are willing to give their own lives but not to take the life of another; is anything so important they would sacrifice their very soul for it?]

 J. What is their most treasured memory?

 K. If your character knew there would be a nuclear war in one week, what would they do?